Boeing puts 787 battery through tough tests it once avoided

-NEW YORK/SAN FRANCISCO, March 18 (Reuters) - To get its 787 Dreamliner flying again, Boeing Co is testing the plane’s volatile battery system to a rigorous standard that the company itself helped develop -- but that it never used on the jet.
+NEW YORK/SAN FRANCISCO (Reuters) - To get its 787 Dreamliner flying again, Boeing Co is testing the plane’s volatile battery system to a rigorous standard that the company itself helped develop -- but that it never used on the jet.

 Boeing’s decision has thrust an arcane standard known as RTCA to the center of the debate over whether Boeing and the U.S. Federal Aviation Administration (FAA) were rigorous enough when they originally set standards for the 787 battery system in October 2007.
 The debate could have broad implications for the future use of lithium-ion batteries on aircraft.